Interface-first layout Design system focus Figma-led example

 Frequently asked questions

-These questions focus on portfolio work, process, skills, and how to balance craft with outcomes on a ui designer CV.
+These questions focus on visual systems, component design, handoff, and how to balance craft with outcomes on a UI designer CV.

-Include a concise summary, relevant design experience, measurable outcomes, focused skills, and portfolio-ready examples of the work you delivered.
-Keep references to Figma, Miro where they prove practical readiness for the role.
+Include a concise summary, relevant UI experience, measurable outcomes, focused skills, and portfolio-ready examples of the interface work you delivered.

-Should a ui designer CV focus on portfolio work or process?
+Should a UI designer CV focus on portfolio work or process?
+Open

-How long should a ui designer CV be?
+How long should a UI designer CV be?
+Open

 One or two pages is common, depending on your experience level and how much relevant detail you need to show.